pantheon-systems/documentation/source/content/guides/decoupled/no-starter-kit/03-import-repo.md

 1. Choose the repository name from the **Select Repository** drop-down menu and click **Continue**.

-1. Populate the **General Info** section.

-    1. **Site Name**: The site name is the title of your site.
+1. Enter the **Site Name** in the **General Info** section.
+The site name is the title of your site.
 You can edit the site name in **Settings** after creation.
 Note: You cannot use a . (period) or _ (underscore) for site and Multidev names.

-    1. Select the frontend framework.
+1. Select the frontend framework in the **General Info** section.
 You can choose either Next.js or Gatsby as the static site generator.

 1. Optional.
 Add configurations under **Advanced Settings** and then click **Continue**.